About Project Rubi-Ka

 Not supported yet

-• Probably a lot more that I forgot!
+- Probably a lot more that we've not mentioned!

 Here's some of the things we're prioritising working on at the moment:

-• Various bug fixes (these are regularly showing up!)
+- Various bug fixes, primarily related to performance (these are regularly showing up!)

 What expansion packs, if any, are you intending to support?